 - Junior Swap: Eligible students return their two year old notebook computer for the latest in business-class notebook technology.
 The "swap" concept was presented to Bentley Administration by the Student Government Association.
 Learn more.

-- Senior Notebook Checkout: As part of the final stage, seniors graduating from Bentley run through the Senior Notebook Process prior to graduation to ensure the notebook they leave with is ready for a non-Bentley environment.
+- Leaving Bentley Checkout (LBC): As part of the final stage, seniors graduating from Bentley run through the Senior Notebook Process prior to graduation to ensure the notebook they leave with is ready for a non-Bentley environment.
 Learn more.